kaisenlinux/manpages-dev/category/NetworkSecurity/comgt.md

        - External utilities system calls: system, exec.

    Supported GPRS and 3G datacards
        comgt has been tested against GlobeTrotter GPRS,EDGE, Combo EDGE, 3G, 3G EDGE, HSDPA and GlobeTrotter Fusion as well as Vodafone 3G.
 It can set the PIN and display  information  about datacards  before a PPP connection is started.
-Additionally, because the GlobeTrotter and Vodafone 3G/GPRS datacard have a sec‐ ondary serial interface, these datacards can be monitored while a PPP connection is in existence and transferring data.
+Additionally, because the GlobeTrotter and Vodafone 3G/GPRS datacard have a secondary serial interface, these datacards can be monitored while a PPP connection is in existence and transferring data.

-       comgt is primarily designed to work with the GlobeTrotter range of datacards but should be compatible with any other GPRS or 3G datacard provided its  inter‐ face is implemented as one or more serial or USB serial devices and it is controlled and queried by an implementation of the Hayes command interface with the same AT command extensions used by the listed datacards.
+       comgt is primarily designed to work with the GlobeTrotter range of datacards but should be compatible with any other GPRS or 3G datacard provided its interface is implemented as one or more serial or USB serial devices and it is controlled and queried by an implementation of the Hayes command interface with the same AT command extensions used by the listed datacards.

    Using comgt
        comgt  has  only  one function: to run a script.
 This may be one of a number of "standard" internal scripts or an external script.
-Both types of script are  in‐ voked in the same way.
-The "standard" scripts are built into comgt and will work for serially connected modems, built-in modems, PCMCIA modems as well as the
-       GlobeTrotter GPRS and the Vodafone 3G/GPRS datacards.
+Both types of script are invoked in the same way.
+The
+       "standard" scripts are built into comgt and will work for serially connected modems, built-in modems, PCMCIA modems as well as the GlobeTrotter GPRS and the Vodafone 3G/GPRS datacards.
        There is a search priority order for scripts - 1)internal, 2)working directory, 3)/etc/comgt

    Built-in scripts
   comgt
        This runs the default internal script.
 Running comgt without any script specified, e.g., comgt -d /dev/ttyS1 it will check for a PIN and prompt you if it is required.
 The next thing it does is wait for the device to register, it then reports the signal strength.
 If you don´t specify a port with the -d option then /dev/modem is assumed.
 If the -s switch is not  used then this default script is run before any external script.

   comgt help
        Lists these and the other options available.